lui7henrique/futuretrips/README.md

 ## 🛫 Future Trips
-A simple website to show places I want to visit
+A simple website to show places I want to visit!

 ## Features
 - [x] Map with pins